SecUSo/privacy-friendly-torchlight/README.md

-#Privacy friendly QR Scanner
+#Privacy friendly Torchlight
-The Privacy friendly QR Scanner belongs to the group of Privacy Friendly Apps.
-The app supports its users in detecting malicious links: QR Codes provide new possibilities for an attacker, as QR Codes can contain malicious links, i.e. links to phishing webpages or webpages from which malware would automatically be downloaded.
-Therefore it is important to carefully check the link before accessing the corresponding webpage.
+Privacy Friendly Torchlight is a very simple application to use the phones flash light and belongs to the group of Privacy Friendly Apps.

 This app is optimized regarding the user's privacy.
-It only uses the device's camera in order to decode QR codes and barcodes.
+It doesn't use any tracking mechanisms, neither it displays any advertisement.
+It only uses one permission: Camera in order to use the phone's camera flash light.